 "It is my mission and goal to succeed as not only a technically sound coach, but also a positive role model leading them to make healthy nutritious food choices and make exercise a part of their life."

 Julie is a member of United States Figure Skating & the Professional Skaters Association.
 She is a Gold medalist in Freestyle and Moves in the Field passing both senior level tests under the instruction of Amy Vecchio & Tom McGinnis.
 She was a 2004 Senior Ladies Regional competitor.
 She has over 22 years of coaching experience teaching both groups and private skaters, levels ranging from recreational to competitive as well as hockey.
-She currently holds a Registered Rating from PSA in Group, Freestyle, and Moves in the Field with a Registered Sports Science certificate as well as apprenticed under Master Rated coach Debi Leeming.
-Julie is currently on full professional staff at Colonial Figure Skating Club, Northeast Ice Skating Club, and North Shore Skating Club.
+She currently holds a Certified Rating from PSA in Freestyle, and Moves in the Field, Registered Rating in Group with a Certified Sports Science certificate as well as apprenticed under Master Rated coach Debi Leeming.
+Julie is currently on professional staff at Colonial Figure Skating Club, Northeast Ice Skating Club, and North Shore Skating Club.
 She is a Learn to Skate USA certified basic skills instructor for the Flynn rink, CN Skating, as well as the Stoneham Learn to Skate program, where she started her coaching career in 1998.
-Julie joined the Northeastern University Figure Skating Club as the head collegiate coach in the 2016/2017 season.
+Julie joined the Northeastern University Figure Skating Club as the team collegiate coach in the 2016/2017 season.
 In the 2020 season, the team qualified for the Virtual Intercollegiate Nationals which culminated with a top ten national placement.

 She has four years of training as a personal trainer and is currently an Aerobics and Fitness Association of America certified group exercise instructor teaching strength and conditioning classes geared specifically towards skaters offering classes at North Shore Skating Club, Colonial Figure Skating Club, and Northeastern University.

 Julie has a strong belief in a multidisciplinary approach to skating that combines proper nutrition as well as strength and off ice conditioning to supplement athletic ability providing a sound skating technique.